+35725368683

 British ex-pats

 The answer is no, with one exception.
-The exception covers those who returned to the UK on or after April 6, 2017, becoming UK residents again.
+The exception applies to those who returned to the UK on or after April 6, 2017, and became UK residents again.

-Is there tax for all property in the UK?
+Is there a tax on all property in the UK?

-The answer is no. There is no inheritance tax for an estate below 325,000 pounds sterling in value (basic inheritance tax threshold or nil rate band).
+The answer is no. There is no inheritance tax for an estate valued at less than £ 325,000 (the basic inheritance tax threshold or nil rate band).
 The amount will remain so until April 2026.

-Moreover, the residence nil rate band (RNRB) is an additional tax-free amount, currently 175,000 pounds sterling.
-The property must be left to direct descendants such as children and grandchildren.
+Moreover, the residence nil-rate band (RNRB) is an additional tax-free amount, currently £ 175,000.
+The property must be left to direct descendants, such as children and grandchildren.
 Property left to nieces and nephews does not qualify for the RNRB.

 European Union (EU) law: choice of law